gobuffalo/docs/templates/docs/localization.md

 <%= title("Provide translations") %>

 Translations are stored in the `locales` folder.
-By default, they are stored in a `all.en-us.yaml` file for the american english strings.
+By default, they are stored in a `all.en-us.yaml` file for the American English strings.

 You can provide translations for another language by providing a new file `all.my-language-code.yaml`.
 If you want to split your strings into logical modules, you can even create multiples files, e.g. `users.en-us.yaml` for the user-related stuff, and `all.en-us.yaml` for the global stuff.